 Where can a person make a disclosure?

-A student may contact Speak Up to disclosure an incident of sexual harm.
-Speak Up is the central area of the University with trained professionals where disclosure can be made.
-Speak Up will coordinate the University’s response and support to prevent a victim/survivor having to make multiple disclosures and therefore causing further trauma or distress.
+A student may contact Safer Community to disclosure an incident of sexual harm.
+Safer Community is the central area of the University with trained professionals where disclosure can be made.
+Safer Community will coordinate the University’s response and support to prevent a victim/survivor having to make multiple disclosures and therefore causing further trauma or distress.
 The University will respond to a disclosure of sexual harm with compassion and empathy.

 Why won’t the University treat every disclosure as a formal report?

 Sexual assault is about the use of power and control by the perpetrator.
 Taking control and decision-making power away from the victim/survivor may cause further distress, trauma or prevent them from coming forward to seek support in the first place.

 There are many barriers and reasons why a victim/survivor may not want to make a formal report.
 These include: